Anger Management Program

 Explore maintenance, accountability, and setbacks

-Each week, participants will be assigned reading from the workbook and will complete an anger log.
+Each week, you will be assigned reading from the workbook and will complete an anger log.
 Classes will cover the weekly workbook material, include group discussions, review of anger logs, optional extra homework, mindfulness and breathing practices, and more.

 Program Details